Alternative Code Approval Request (ACAR) Process

-The Department of Buildings enforces the Chicago Building Code, which includes the Chicago Heat Ordinance.
-The Heat Ordinance mandates that during cold weather months landlords supply heat to rental units or to any unit where owners do not have individual control of the heat.
+The Department of Buildings enforces the Chicago Minimum Requirements for Existing Buildings which includes the Chicago Heat Ordinance.
+The Heat Ordinance requires that during cold weather months landlords supply heat to rental units where occupants do not have individual control of the heat.

 Join us in celebrating Chicago Small Business Week by supporting our local businesses and/or starting your own!
 Starting on April 30th, through May 4th, we will be highlighting the following businesses: Monday - Restaurants and other Retail Food establishments; Tuesday - General Retail Stores; Wednesday - Home Improvement technicians; Thursday - Bars and Breweries; and Friday – Emerging Businesses.
 Please follow us on social media, with #ChiBizBlooms, on Facebook (/ChiSmallBiz) and Twitter (@ChiSmallBiz).

 Child Window Safety

 Keep your children safe at home.
 Too often, children are seriously injured or killed as a result of falling from a window.
 There are basic steps you can take to help make sure children stay healthy and safe at your home.

 Find information on the Clean Indoor Air Ordinance including where smoking is prohibited.